 While on site

-The Marketing Manager or another designated MSHP representative must accompany individuals requesting to film or interview at all times while on site when, filming, interviewing, or when photography is taking place.
-The Marketing Manager is in charge of all filming projects and is the MSHP “point person” for all directors, photographers, videographers, producers, etc. All actors, re-enactors, crew, MSHP staff, etc. involved in a non-MSHP filming project will consult with the Marketing Manager with questions or concerns.
+The Chief of Marketing or another designated MSHP representative must accompany individuals requesting to film or interview at all times while on site when, filming, interviewing, or when photography is taking place.
+The Chief of Marketing is in charge of all filming projects and is the MSHP “point person” for all directors, photographers, videographers, producers, etc. All actors, re-enactors, crew, MSHP staff, etc. involved in a non-MSHP filming project will consult with the Chief of Marketing with questions or concerns.

-The Marketing Manager or designated MSHP representative has the right to discontinue filming, photography or interview if it is deemed the project is not adhering to MSHP’s mission, or if the individuals requesting to film have not followed the guidelines listed here.
-Additionally, if the Marketing Manager witnesses MSHP visitors, staff, site, or collections are placed at risk in any way, the project will cease.
+The Chief of Marketing or designated MSHP representative has the right to discontinue filming, photography or interview if it is deemed the project is not adhering to MSHP’s mission, or if the individuals requesting to film have not followed the guidelines listed here.
+Additionally, if the Chief of Marketing witnesses MSHP visitors, staff, site, or collections are placed at risk in any way, the project will cease.

 Large entourages are discouraged.
 Filming with large crews, actors, equipment and entourages must be done while sites are closed, if approved.